sristiraj/jinja-2-pdf-aws-glue/README.md

 Copy the app.py code to glue job code and add necessary parameters :

+INPUT_DATA_PATH - Data file which needs to be used to read data OUTPUT_PDF_PATH - Path in s3 to generate pdf file TEMPLATE_PATH - Path in s3 where template file is uploaded (as described below)

 Upload the template.html file under resources folder to s3

-INPUT_DATA_PATH - Data file which needs to be used to read data OUTPUT_PDF_PATH - Path in s3 to generate pdf file TEMPLATE_PATH - Path in s3 where template file is uploaded

 Post this run the glue job to create pdf based on Jinja template defined in template.html